Roundups|February 28, 2026|Francis

 What is the difference between free and paid weight loss apps?

 Free tiers usually cover basic calorie tracking and food logging.
 Paid versions add features like detailed macro targets, meal plans, coaching, and ad-free experiences.
-For many people, the free versions provide enough functionality to lose weight.
+For many people, the Free tiers provide enough functionality to lose weight.
 You can always upgrade later if you hit a wall.

 Can I lose weight with just an app and no personal trainer?

-Absolutely.
+Yes.
 Weight loss comes down to eating fewer calories than you burn.
-An app that helps you monitor your intake and stay accountable can replace the tracking role that a trainer plays.
-Apps with coaching features, like BodyBuddy's AI coach, can also provide the motivational support side without the personal trainer price tag.
+An app that helps you monitor your intake and stay accountable can replace the tracking role a trainer plays.
+If you also want motivational support, coaching-based apps (usually paid) can provide that piece.
+BodyBuddy is one option, detailed in the bonus pick below.

 Do I need to track calories forever?